What does “yoroshiku” mean in Japanese?

 - ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
 In the example, this is used after “it” to make its past tense form, “it ta”.

 This is another typical usage of “yoroshiku”.
-In this example, it works as a part of the phrase which means ‘please take care of my cat’.
-“Kare” asked the listener to accept his cat with that phrase.
+In this example, it works as a part of the clause which means ‘please take care of my cat’.
+She asked the listener to accept and take care of her cat by saying that.

 Summary

-In this blog post, I’ve explained the definition and meanings of “yoroshiku” and its origin.
+In this blog post, I’ve explained the definition and meanings of “yoroshiku” in detail together with the grammatical background.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

-- yoroshiku – 宜しく (よろしく) : an adverb, but often used as an individual phrase to mean ‘treat me well’, ‘be kind to me’, ‘take care of me’, ‘nice to meet you’, and the like in Japanese.
-This has multiple meanings and would fit various situations, but native speakers basically use it conveniently as a phrase asking for acceptance.
+- yoroshiku – 宜しく (よろしく) : an adverb, but often used as an individual word to mean ‘treat me well’, ‘be kind to me’, ‘take care of me’, ‘nice to meet you’, or such in Japanese.
+Japanese native speakers use this word very conveniently to ask for acceptance.

 Hope my explanations are understandable and helpful for Japanese learners.